kercheval/SpringWebServiceUtil/README.md

 ---

-This project contains common utilities that I find I use in every service or web application I build.
+This project contains common utilities that I find I use in every spring service or web application I build.
 This is published to help automate the dependency updates and have a single location for this utility code.

 The basic contents are as follows